WallaceMartinsTI/AgileDex/README.md

 2. Open the project in Android Studio.

-3. gitBuild and run the application on an emulator or physical device.
+3. Build and run the application on an emulator or physical device.

 ## 🧾 Final Notes